cognitivepsychology/learn-tutorials/Contributing.md

 #### 4. Make a new branch in `streambed/`

-> For completeness, call this new branch "sync-learn-tutorials".
+> For completeness, call this new branch "sync-learn-tutorials"

 Form `streambed/`, run